talyush/mr_robo_terminal/README.md

 ## Overview

 A lightweight, browser-based terminal simulation inspired by **Mr. Robot**.
 Everything is a **simulation** — no real scanning, exploitation, or network activity.
-This project is ideal for portfolio demos, interactive slides, or playful UI experiments.
+Ideal for portfolio demos, interactive slides, or playful UI experiments.

 ## Features